 Churchill statue and war memorial boarded up before London protests

-LONDON: A statue of former British Prime Minister Winston Churchill opposite parliament and the Cenotaph war memorial in central London were boarded up on Friday (Jun 12) for protection before three days of demonstrations planned in the capital.
+LONDON: A statue of former British Prime Minister Winston Churchill opposite parliament and the Cenotaph war memorial in central London were boarded up on Friday (Jun 12) for protection, with three days of demonstrations are set to take place in the English capital.

 The World War Two leader's statue on Parliament Square was sprayed with graffiti declaring Churchill a racist during a fractious end to a mostly peaceful demonstration on Sunday over the death of African American George Floyd in Minneapolis.